 Of course, as each of us is surely aware, David's plan worked to perfection.
-Uriah was killed-murdered, to be precise-and David magnanimously took Bathsheba as his wife.
-His heinous deed was covered, and no one was any the wiser.
-In fact, he had engineered the deed so that he appeared to be a hero, rescuing the lady in distress who was grieved over the death of her husband.
-However, there is a single sentence with which that chapter concludes that indicates that what is seen was not indicative of the true state of affairs.
-The chapter concludes by noting, "But the thing that David had done displeased the Lord" [2 SAMUEL 11:27b].
+Uriah was killed-murdered, to be precise-and David magnanimously took Bathsheba to be his wife.
+His heinous deed was covered, and no one was any wiser.
+In fact, he had engineered the deed so that he appeared to be a hero, rescuing the lady in distress, who was grieved over the death of her husband.
+However, a single sentence with which that chapter concludes indicates that what is seen is not always indicative of the true state of affairs.
+The chapter concludes with this disturbing statement, "But the thing that David had done displeased the Lord" [2 SAMUEL 11:27b].

 God sent His prophet to confront David.
 Nathan drew David out when through a stratagem he manoeuvred the king, stunning him with the forthright charge, "You are the man" [2 SAMUEL 12:7a]!
-These awful words were followed with a clear statement of culpability from God's servant, which is found in 2 SAMUEL 12:7b-12.
+These awful words were followed with a clear statement of culpability from God's servant.
+The statement is found in 2 SAMUEL 12:7b-12.